What is a pensioner bank account?

 If you're not receiving a pension, take a look at an everyday bank account instead.

-A pensioner high interest savings account works almost the same way as your typical savings account offered by an Australian bank.
+A pensioner savings account works almost the same way as your typical savings account offered by an Australian bank.
 You deposit money into the account and earn interest on your balance.
-However, one of the key differences is that many will have combined accounts, offering interest payments on the balance while allowing for unlimited access with a debit card and bill pay.
+However, one of the key differences with pensioner savings accounts is that many will offer interest while also allowing for unlimited access to the money with a debit card and bill pay.
 Regular savings account usually don't come with as easy access to the money.
-This makes it easier on a senior to manage their savings and everyday spending from one convenient account if you're a pensioner.
+This makes it easier to manage savings and everyday spending from one convenient account if you're a pensioner.

 - No fees.
-You don’t want to be losing retirement money to monthly fees.
+You don’t want to be losing money to monthly fees.
 Look for an account with no monthly account keeping fee.

 - Competitive rates.
 If you're looking at pensioner accounts that pay interest, check to make sure the rates being offered for your balance are competitive with other similar accounts.

 - Accessibility.
 Many pensioner accounts are tied together with your transaction account, giving you easy access through the use of a debit card.
 You may also be able to set up for direct deposits into the account and debits to pay for your monthly expenses.

 - Cheque facility.
 If you are still conducting transactions using bank issued cheques, look for an account that allows for this free of charge.

 - Debit card.
-If you also want to be able to make purchases directly from your pensioner high interest savings account ensure that the debit card has a credit card logo.
+If you also want to be able to make purchases directly from your pensioner savings account ensure that it comes with a debit card.

 - Flexibility.
-Pensioner high interest savings accounts are structured to make it easier on seniors and those on a pension to take care of their financial needs from one place.
+Pensioner savings accounts are structured to make it easier on seniors and those on a pension to take care of their financial needs from the one place.

-- Fees.
+- No fees.
 Banks typically do not charge fees for the use of a pensioner account.